 How do construction loans work?

-In most cases, construction loans are short-term and may come with higher interest rates than more traditional mortgages.
+Construction loans are typically given as a line of credit that the borrower can draw from as needed during the construction process.
+They are short-term loans that may come with higher interest rates than traditional mortgages.
 Most of them are meant to be paid off within a year.

 3 Types of Home Construction Loans